FCare/USBTo3DO/README.md

 The full project is delivered under MIT License.
 You can fork, build, even sell this if you wants to.

+## Need more info
+I may organize some batches for interested users which can not build it themselves.
+If you are interested, you can mail to usb23do@gmail.com Be sure that you can have one the controller listed here.
+Adding more controller is not guaranteed.

 ## Supported controllers
  - **D-Pad**
 	 - Any HID Gamepad/joystick class device shall work with a default mapping.